Mode2025/Data-Challenge/README.md

 A scenario for an initial manned mission to Mars involves a 400-day cruise phase to and from the planet.
 The cruise phase poses a significant problem due to the cumulative effects of exposure to cosmic and solar radiation.
 This challenge remains unresolved.

 ### The physics
 Without the protection of earth's magnetosphere, the astronauts aboard future missions to Mars will be shielded only by the spacecraft itself.
 A dose of 100 milliSieverts per year is known to increase cancer risk and other illnesses.
-Radiation workers on earth are limited to 50mSv per year.
-Six months aboard the ISS exposes a crewmember to 72mSv, dangerously close to the limit.
+Radiation workers on earth are limited to 50 mSv per year.
+Six months aboard the ISS exposes a crewmember to 72 mSv, dangerously close to the limit.

 The aluminum walls of the ISS provide some protection.
 However, thin aluminum shielding causes a net increase in interplanetary space due to absorption and emission of secondary radiation.
 Thicker shielding would be needed to block secondary radiation.